Young Professionals Committee

 Griffin Kirsch, Treasurer

 Griffin Kirsch cherishes genuine people, those finding success in adversity, and those who are creating opportunity for themselves regardless of where they came from.
 He became involved with YPC and BBBSNN two years ago because of the opportunity to make an impact on someone’s life, and is thrilled to be a part of such a special group.
 Griffin is a Big Brother to Little Brother Hugo, who is currently finishing up second grade.
 Griffin is excited to see Hugo grow up, succeed at life, do well in school, give it his all at sports (if he's into that!), and build amazing friendships ... all with Griffin at his side.
 Griffin promised Hugo and himself to be the best role model he could be when they started their match, and he’s looking forward to fulfilling his promise.

 Griffin was born and raised in Reno, NV.
 He was a baseball player throughout his high school and college careers, both in California and at the University of Nevada.
 He graduated with a Finance and Accounting degree at the top of his class.
 He now owns his own business in the finance and insurance industry and works with individuals, families, and businesses to develop their financial strategy and planning.
 As a self-taught entrepreneur who finds enjoyment in learning, researching and challenging himself, Griffin loves what he does.
-Outside of work and YPC, Griffin enjoys spending time outdoors, usually in the Tahoe region.
+In his free time you can find him spending time with wife Laura and daugher Adlee.
+Griffin enjoys the outdoors, usually in the Tahoe region.
 He is an avid camper, skier, paddle-boarder and boater, and active member of Grace Church.
-He is looking forward to his upcoming wedding to fiancée Laura Parra and the opportunity to start their own family!

 Joe Rutski, Committee Member